 2008-2014, he was the music director of Radio Symphony Orchestra Pilsen in the Czech Republic.

-Also since the very start of his professional career, Kawamoto has frequently performed as a guest conductor with more than 40 orchestras in Europe, North America, Russia and Asia, including such acclaimed orchestras as Slovak Philharmonic Orchestra, Prague Radio Symphony Orchestra, Thüringen Philharmonic Orchestra Gotha, Istanbul State Symphony Orchestra, Krasnoyarsk Symphony Orchestra and Tokyo Philharmonic Orchestra.
+Also since the very start of his professional career, Kawamoto has frequently performed as a guest conductor with more than 50 orchestras in Europe, North and South America, Russia and Asia, including such acclaimed orchestras as Slovak Philharmonic Orchestra, Prague Radio Symphony Orchestra, Thüringen Philharmonic Orchestra Gotha, Istanbul State Symphony Orchestra, Krasnoyarsk Symphony Orchestra and Tokyo Philharmonic Orchestra.

 In 2013 Kawamoto made his successful debut in China, conducting the Zhejiang Symphony Orchestra and due to the success he has been invited to conduct many orchestras in China including Shenzhen Symphony Orchestra, Xi’an Symphony Orchestra, Hebei Symphony Orchestra and Qingdao Symphony Orchestra.
 So far now he is virtually the only Japanese conductor who is performing with so many orchestras around in China.